technizor/twitter-media-exporter/README.md

 Set an arbitrary string value for caching the user's OAuth token inside the container environment.

+An example of a `devcontainer.env` file with unset environment variables is included `.devcontainer/example-devcontainer.env`.

 ### Environment Variables (.devcontainer/devcontainer.env)
 ```
 CONSUMER_KEY=<Twitter App API Key>